ashmasubedi0/Mann-Kendall-Trend-Test/README.md

 ![](senslope_tavg.jpg)

 Here, the test trend shows there is an increasing trend in the average temperature data with a p-value less than 0.05.
-That is, there is a significant positive change in the trend in the last 28 years with a slope of 0.019.
+That is, there is a significant positive change in the trend in the last 28 years with a sen slope of 0.019.

 From testing all the three data sets (maximum temperature, minimum temperature, and average temperature), it can be said that the trend analysis reveals a positive trend (maximum temperature and average temperature) and a negative trend in minimum temperature and statistical significance.
 Because the estimated p-value is less than the alpha (significance threshold), the null hypothesis should be rejected and the alternative hypothesis accepted.